-I’ve got your Easter brunch co-v-er-ed, y’all!
-This pineapple yogurt coffee cake with coconut crumble is what you want to make, smell, and eat on Easter Sunday!
-You and all your people.
+I’ve got your brunch co-v-er-ed, y’all!
+This pineapple yogurt coffee cake with coconut crumble is what you want to make, smell, and eat for weekend brunch, all the time.
+Serve it up with a mimosa and you will have the best weekend breakfast.
+So good!

 The coffee cake is rich and buttery, just like Grandma’s recipe.
 And the coconut crumble is a fantastic pairing to the pineapple juice in the coffee cake.
 What a fun change from the usual crumble.
 Exotic pineapple is a perfect pairing to creamy toasted coconut crumble.